Chivalry & Sorcery: Second edition (C&S2)

 The second edition, released in 1983, was presented in a cardboard box containing three booklets of rules.
 There are no fundamental mechanical changes as compared with C&S1, but multiple changes try to clarify or simplify some points in the rules.
-The medieval setting was clearly divided into three distinct periods: Early Feudal, High and Late Chivalric Feudal, each period having a distinct technology.
+The medieval setting was clearly divided into three distinct periods: Early Feudal, High Chivalric Feudal, and Late Chivalric Feudal, each period having a distinct technology.
 For example: Heavy plate armor and two-handed swords only become available in Late Feudal (14th - 15th centuries).